TUDelftGeodesy/ubxlogger/docs/UbxLogger_Software_Manual.md

 anything in the log file.
 It is intended to be used from the command line to inspect the status of the deamon.
 It can be used with and without optional `'identifier'`.

 The `'identifier'` is the name of the stream.
-It typically consists of a four letter sitename, followed by 'xx', and then a three letter instrument code.
-Two examples are *ZEGVxxTS1* and *ZEGVxxDF1*, for a site in Zegveld, one instrument on the top soil (*TS1*) and the other deeply founded (*DF1*).
-The number is used when there are more instrument locations on the same site.
-See also the sections on naming conventions.
+It is usually the same as the 9 character RINEX-3 station name `SITEMRCCC`, with `SITE` a four letter sitename,  followed by two digits `MR` for the monument and receiver number, and country code `CCC`.
+Other naming conventions are also possible, as long as the total length does not exceed 9 characters, and you don't use `_` or `-` in the name, as `_` is reserved for separating fields in the RINEX name, nor can we use `-` as this is very awkward for shell scripting.

 The raw ubx data is written to hourly files in the `run/` directory following the RINEX3 naming convention, with `ubx` as file extension (instead of `rnx`) and `'identifier'` as station